NicoloMoretti/barracks/docs/scripting-guide.md

 > [!WARNING]
 > As of now only native functions such as max/min/abs can be used inside conditions.
-This is an unfortunate current limitation of barracks.
+This is an unfortunate current limitation of Barracks.

 > [!WARNING]